aspose-words/Aspose.Words-for-Java/readme.txt

 - Aspose.Words for Java 10.3.0 or later
 - An additional library: Aspose.Network for Java 2.0.1 or later.
 This is used to demonstrate integration of Aspose.Words with other Aspose libraries.
 - The TestNG plugin must be enabled in IntelliJ IDEA in order to properly run the test code found in Examples.

+- Java provides standard codecs during most installations, however in some situations missing codecs must be downloaded manually:
+  - The BMP codec is missing from Java 1.4.
+  - The TIFF codec is missing from Java 1.5.

+Information on how to install ImageIO codecs and the binaries can be found at the following site: http://download.java.net/media/jai-imageio/builds/release/1.1/

 Running the Samples under Linux and MacOS